Tag Archive for: cannabis crisis

 Meanwhile, in our cannabis industry, the vaping crisis of summer 2019 hit our industry below the belt, aided by some bad actors knowingly flooding the illicit market with products that couldn’t meet stringent state testing.
 That crisis created a crisis of confidence in the overall cannabis industry-leading it into a bleak period which was only partially buoyed by the declaration that dispensaries were considered “essential businesses” during the COVID-19 pandemic, pro-cannabis outcomes in both voting booths and Congress, many thanks to NCIA’s national and local efforts.
 By supporting NCIA, you’re signaling cannabis industry commitment and that you value growing trust within the industry.

 Now, against the national backdrop of distrust and a COVID-19 vaccine that offers a glimmer of hope, it’s time to evaluate ourselves and our industry’s actions.
-Never has it been more crucial for all brands, but particularly our industry, to lean into actions and communications which consistently and powerfully earn the trust of investors and consumers.
-As an industry, we’re on an important precipice, what we do next will either ensure our credibility or tarnish it for years to come.
+Never has it been more crucial for all brands, but particularly our cannabis industry, to lean into actions and communications which consistently and powerfully earn the trust of investors and consumers.
+As an industry, we’re on an important precipice; what we do next will either ensure our credibility or tarnish it for years to come.

 Cannabis consumers (and therefore cannabis investors) are looking at brands in a more holistic manner.
 Trust will be the single most valuable brand attribute.